nidhishetye20-ui/HELLO-WORLD/README.md

 # HELLO-WORLD
-my name is nidhi shetye. i amk pursuing cse ai ml degree.i am from sangameshwar. who are you?
+my name is nidhi shetye. i am pursuing cse ai ml degree.i am from sangameshwar. who are you?